fernbacher/linux-for-begginers/index.md

 3. [Linux From Scratch](https://www.linuxfromscratch.org/)
 - Linux From Scratch (LFS) is a project that provides you with step-by-step instructions for building your own custom Linux system, entirely from source code.

-# DO I NEED TO USE THE TERMINAL IN LINUX?
+# Do I Need To Use The Terminal In Linux?

 >Short answer, **Yes**.